05 Jun 2018

 3 Reasons to Print on Demand

-- No large, high-cost, upfront orders.
 When people think of self-publishing, we hear this question over and over again: “But what is the cost, really?
 What’s the catch?
-No, really—How much does it ACTUALLY cost to self-publish?”
+No, really.
+How much does it ACTUALLY cost to self-publish?”
 It’s hard to believe the answer: Nothing.
 The only cost is your time and the price of one book.
 That’s the beauty of the digital printing revolution.
-Books are printed as they’re paid for, so you don’t have to spend thousands to sell one book.
+Books are printed on demand as they’re paid for, so you don’t have to spend thousands to sell one book.
 Without a major investment, it’s possible to have immediate profit on every copy.

-How has printing on demand worked for you?
+How has print on demand worked for you?
 Let us know in the comments below!